-- 1. Screw the garden hose adapter included in your owner's manual packet onto a garden hose that is connected to an external freshwater supply. - Note: The freshwater system on your boat is not a suitable water supply for the engine flushing system; it will not supply enough water or pressure to properly flush the engines. - 2.
-Next, locate the engine flush panel aft in the cockpit and connect the garden hose to one of the fittings on the panel. - 3.
+- 1. Screw the garden hose adapter included in your owner's manual packet onto a garden hose that is connected to an external freshwater supply. - Note: The freshwater system on your boat is not a suitable water supply for the engine flushing system; it will not supply enough water or pressure to properly flush the engine. - 2.
+Next, locate the engine flush panel in the aft cockpit and connect the garden hose to one of the fittings on the panel.
+Each fitting is labeled with the corresponding engine. - 3.
 With the engine off, turn on the water supply and let the water flush the passages.